-Sesame reactions can range from mild sensitivity to severe allergy.
-A severe allergy includes anaphylaxis, which is a life-threatening situation.
+Sesame reactions can range from a mild sensitivity to a severe allergy.
+A severe allergy can trigger anaphylaxis, which is a life-threatening situation.

-According to the Center for Science in the Public Interest, only 14 out of 22 major food companies clearly label sesame ingredients on their product labels.
-This makes it difficult for people with allergies to buy foods safely.
+In the past, according to the Center for Science in the Public Interest, only 14 out of 22 major food companies clearly labeled sesame ingredients on their product labels.
+This has made it difficult for people with allergies to buy foods safely.

-Sesame is in a variety of food products, as well as cosmetics, supplements, medication, and pet food.
+Sesame is in a variety of food products, as well as cosmetics, supplements, medications, and pet food.